abhiganit/Cholera-Code/README.md

 COVID19_Covariate_Effect: Provides values for supplementary table on the effect of covariates during pandemic period

 Cholera_Incidence_Governorate_COVID19: Computes the incidence during pandemic

+CalibrateModel: Calibrates the saturation coefficient of the model

+Fit1, Fit2, Fit3, Fit4: Used to fit all the different models

+Houthi_Map_Legend: Used to produce the houthi control legend for the maps

+mediation_analysis_alt: Used to do the mediation analysis for diesel and conflict

+mediation_analysis_alt_wheat: Used to do the mediation analysis for wheat and conflict

+PrintSummaryTable: Produces LaTEX summary table of the governorate characteristics